oktadev/okta-blog/_source/_posts/2019-07-22-servlet-authentication.md

 Uh oh, now anyone can view my top-secret Eggplant Parmesan recipe!
 What should we do now?
 Let's secure the application!

-## Create User Accounts in Your Okta Developer Console
+## Create User Accounts in the Okta Admin Console

 Before we implement user authentication in this application, we need to create some users inside Okta that we can later use to log into the app.